You Made Me Believe in Magic: Bed & Breakfast version

 "You Made Me Believe In Magic" is the debut single by German boy band Bed & Breakfast.
 It was released in 1995.

 Music video

 The music videos shows that they were in a cultural city and dancing at the desert.

 Charts

 The song reached 68 in the GfK Entertainment charts.

 Cover versions

-"You Made Me Believe In Magic" was also performed on the hit comedy American Pie.

 "You Made Me Believe In Magic" was covered by Hong Kong legendary pop singer, Leslie Cheung, in one of his earliest album, "Day Dreamin'", in 1978.
 The album failed commercially and making this LP super rare.
 The resale price of the original album "Day Dreamin'" could reach over USD1,500.